AkhilaLocan/cs668-Image-caption-generation/README.md

 * The BLEU-4 score is a more accurate measure, focusing on how fluent and meaningful descriptions are.
 * The model's high BLEU-4 score implies that it can provide fluent and human-like descriptions as shown in below picture.

 ![Picture1](https://github.com/user-attachments/assets/f3ffb325-a0f4-4b71-86b3-f5ea188e0a93)

 ![Picture2](https://github.com/user-attachments/assets/98582462-1bcb-4f73-b31c-921d60aa955f)

+## **Limitation**:
+While the model excels at recognizing objects and colors, it currently struggles to identify genders, and the exact number of people/animals in images.

+##Poster

 ![Poster-2](https://github.com/user-attachments/assets/91dfd78d-d5d6-4a0b-a039-5e1ce90798ae)